HELP FOR ANXIETY

 “Don’t worry, be happy.” – says the song, but is it really that easy?

 The bad news is that millions of Australians suffer from anxiety disorders, such as generalised anxiety, social anxiety, or panic.
+Phobias, trauma-based anxiety, health fears, performance worries, obsessions, compulsions (OCD) – at our practice we see every type of anxiety.
+The good news is that anxiety typically responds really well to anxiety.

-The research tells us that anxiety affects about 14% of adult Australians in any year.
+Research tells us that anxiety affects about 14% of adult Australians in any year.
 It can affect anyone, men, women, young adults and older adults.
 Left untreated, anxiety can lead to low mood and have a big impact on your daily life.

 Anxiety can start in childhood.
 And it can also onset in the teenage years.
 For others it onsets or worsens later in life.
 We know that the earlier you begin treatment, the better.